prasann/spellmaster-quiz/src/prd.md

    - Functionality: Words stored in JSON format with difficulty levels and hints, randomly selected for quizzes
    - Purpose: Ensures variety and appropriate difficulty with contextual support
    - Success criteria: Diverse word selection that challenges without frustrating
+   - Updates: Vocabulary focused on shorter words (less than 5 letters) for younger children or beginners

 5. **Hint System**
    - Functionality: Optional hints that provide context or meaning for each word